12th June 2017

 There will be a new door to the vestry but no further work is planned for the vestry at this time; measurements are to be taken and designs made for the chancel floor and the east window, matching William Butterfield’s original design of around 1870.

 Stained glass of the same date has been identified in The London Stained Glass Repository.
 This could be used for an east window in the second phase of the renovation.
-[Subsequent investigation showed the window to be too big for the opening in St Denis’ east window.]
+[Subsequent investigation showed the window to be too big for the opening in St Denis’ east window; not giving up, in 2024 the FoFC announced it was commissioning a new window, as detailed in this news article.]

 A new floor will be laid but the section of the old floor timber will be retained as it originates from the church’s medieval roof (as shown in the ‘work in progress’ photo, left – all the medieval timbers were retained).